marwa9975/LinearRegression_vs_RandomForest/Readme.md

 - Overfitting: If not properly tuned, random forests can overfit the training data.

-The choice between these two models should be based on the characteristics of your Airbnb booking price prediction problem:
+The choice between these two models should be based on the characteristics of THE Airbnb booking price prediction problem:

 - If the relationship between the input features and booking prices is relatively simple and linear, and you value interpretability, linear regression may be a good choice.